City · Denmark · Europe

 Visa Information

-As of the latest update, travelers from the United States, Canada, Australia, and the European Union can enter Denmark without a visa for stays up to 90 days within a 180-day period.
-However, it is crucial to verify current entry requirements directly from official sources, as they can change due to geopolitical developments or health advisories.
-For non-EU nationals, it's recommended to check the Danish Ministry of Foreign Affairs website or consult with the nearest Danish embassy or consulate for the most accurate and up-to-date information.
+As of the latest update, travelers from the United States, Canada, Australia, and most EU countries do not require a visa for short stays up to 90 days within a 180-day period for tourism or business purposes.
+However, it is crucial to verify current entry requirements and any potential changes before traveling, as visa regulations can be subject to change due to evolving geopolitical situations or public health concerns.
+It is recommended to check the official government websites or contact the nearest Danish embassy for the most accurate and up-to-date information.

 Safety